 Israel has been wary of the agreement, with Netanyahu recently calling Iran's Supreme Leader Ayatollah Ali Khamenei's latest book a "400-page screed detailing his plan to destroy the state of Israel."

-, Netanyahu said recent Israeli security actions at the al-Aqsa mosque in Jerusalem could start a religious war.
+Addressing Palestinian President Mahmud Abbas, who spoke at the UN yesterday, Netanyahu said recent Israeli security actions at the al-Aqsa mosque in Jerusalem could start a religious war.
 Abbas should stop "spreading lies about Israel's alleged intentions on Temple Mount."

 "I am prepared to immediately, immediately resume direct peace negotiations with the Palestinians without any preconditions whatsoever," he added.

-.
+The al-Aqsa mosque has witnessed several clashes in recent weeks.
 The site is also considered holy by Jewish communities, who revere it as the "Temple Mount."

 Tensions are also on the rise after an Israeli couple was shot dead while driving through the West Bank late on Thursday.
 A spokesman for the prime minister confirmed the death, saying "Palestinian terrorists" had opened fire on an Israeli family, killing both parents.
 Their four children survived the attack.